bfmugri/hello-world/README.md

 Hello folks.

 JavaScript is super fun!
-I cannot wait to go through the 27 hour Udemy Course!
+I cannot wait to go through the Udemy Course!